IAPViewer Documentation

 Settings

-- Color Palette — pick from the four bundled schemes (Standard, High Contrast, Warm, Cool).
+- Colour Palette — pick from the four bundled schemes (Default, Colour Blind Safe, High Contrast, Monochrome).
 Three preview swatches show the Good / OK / Poor colours each palette uses.

 - RF RSSI Cutoff — hides signals weaker than this value from RF Neighbors.
 Aruba positive scale; higher = weaker.
 Range 70–110 dBm, default 75.